- The only real anti-aging?

 For a skin care product, anti-aging can mean “looking” younger.
 While the product may reduce superficial signs, like wrinkles and loss of elasticity, no skin care regimen can actually slow the biological aging process of the skin.

 Even if they look better, the rate at which those cells age will remain the same, no matter what serum you’re slathering on.

 Yet there might be a way to actually slow the aging process.
 Not just cosmetically, but perhaps in every way throughout our body.

-The only proven way?
+The only real anti-aging?

 Calorie restriction is the only thing scientists know of which actually slows the clock.

 To date, long term studies have only been done in animals and for that reason, no one knows for sure if the same would happen in humans (1).
 But consider that this has been observed in every animal tested so far.
 Life forms as simple as yeast to as complex as fish, rodents, dogs and rhesus monkeys have demonstrated anti-aging while on a calorie-restricted diet.